 In an automatic model, risk indicators are required and must each be linked to an answer set.
 Only the answer sets matching the methodology of the risk model will appear for selection.
 In automatic answer sets, a risk rating must be assigned to each answer within the set based on the methodology.

 In a manual model, risk indicators and answer sets are optional.
 In manual answer sets, no risk rating is assigned to the answers.

 To assign answer sets to each Risk Indicator, ensure you are in edit mode for the Risk Indicator (click the edit button ()) and select the Answer Set from the dropdown list.
 Click on the tick () to save the Risk Indicator.

 The Risk Assessment Platform is built on the premise that not all risks or controls are of equal importance.

-Note: Refer Conducting a Risk Assessment - Risk Analysis, to see how control weighting is applied.
+Note: Refer to Conducting a Risk Assessment - Risk Analysis to see how control weighting is applied.

 The Risk Weighting functionality allows risks to be relatively weighted at all levels of the Risk Model to define their relative importance.
 Alternatively, the default setting is for equal risk weighting at all levels of the risk model.